top of page

 Search

-Understanding UK Heat Pump Installation
+Understanding Air Source Heat Pump Installation UK

 Heat pumps work by extracting heat from the air, ground, or water outside your property and transferring it inside.
 This process uses electricity but is much more efficient than traditional heating systems.
 In the UK, air source heat pumps are the most common because they are easier to install and cost-effective.